Applesaucesomer/CobraPinger/README.md

 that fails.
 Control the Whisper model with the `WHISPER_MODEL` environment variable (defaults to `base`).

+If the fallback fails with an error, verify `ffmpeg` is installed and that the YouTube URL is accessible.

 # Credits

 * Two idiots in a bear costume with a passion for food hacks.